110 S. Pine Street, No. 101

 To plan for the orderly growth of the City, consistent with the goals and objectives of the community's General Plan, to process projects quickly and efficiently consistent with the public's interest and safety in mind, and to provide departmental services in a courteous and responsible manner.

-- Continue to be an active and engaged member of the Santa Maria Valley Economic Development Commission while developing additional public/private partnerships.
+8. Continue to be an active and engaged member of the Chamber of Commerce’s Economic Development Commission while developing additional public and private partnerships.